This post continues our trip from April 2018.

 One of the first things you will notice when entering from this entrance is the unusual Joshua Trees, also known as the yucca palm.
 There are 3 subspecies of Joshua Trees and they can only be found in the Mojave desert.

-JTNP is not a huge park and can be done in one full day.
-We didn’t do a lot of the hikes but the one I would definitely recommend is the Barker Dam trail.
+JTNP is not a huge park and can be done in one full day…IF you don’t do a lot of hiking!

 It is now a gathering place for desert wildlife, including many species of birds and bighorn sheep.
 The dam is listed on the National Register of Historic Places.